Rule of 72 Calculator

 Rule of 72 calculator tells you how much time it takes for something to double given a certain level of constant growth rate.
-The term "doubling time" can be used interchangeably - our tool could as well be called "doubling time calculator", because that's exactly what it does.
-There's a nifty hack that lets you easily do it manually, see below to find out what is rule of 72.
-This is a special kind of compound interest where you want to work out how long it will take for something (for example your investment) to increase by 100%.
-It's a fairly narrow case, but it comes up quite often.
+The term "doubling time" can be used interchangeably - our tool could also be called "doubling time calculator", because these two terms are synonymous.
+We've also included a nifty trick that lets you easily do it manually, see below in the "what is rule of 72?" section.
+This is actually a special kind of compound interest, where you are trying to find how long it will take for something (for example your investment) to increase by 100%.
+It's a fairly narrow case, but it is actually quite common.

 The rule states that in order to get the estimated doubling time, simply divide

-72 by a percentage growth in a single period.
+72 by the percentage growth over a single period.
 For example, if something grows by

 5% per minute, then it will double in roughly

 72 / 5 = 14.4 minutes.
-The actual number is closer to 14.2067 - this should give you an idea of how much off you may be when you use the rule of a thumb method.
+The actual number is closer to 14.2067, but this example should give you an idea of the difference between the rule of a thumb method and the true value.

 52 weeks, you know it needs to grow by